What Is TESOL? Which Certificate Is Better – TEFL or TESOL?By Jennifer Collis

 Which is better?

 In the context of getting certified and applying to jobs, one is not better than the other; they are simply two terms commonly used to describe the same certification.
-Yet, despite the fact that the terms are used interchangeably by most TEFL providers and language schools, a deeper look at what these acronyms stand for will explain the subtle difference between TEFL and TESOL.
+Yet, despite the fact that the terms are used interchangeably by most TEFL providers and language schools or online teaching companies, a deeper look at what these acronyms stand for will explain the subtle difference between TEFL and TESOL.

 What does TEFL stand for?

+What is TEFL?
 TEFL stands for Teaching English as a Foreign Language.
 It refers to teaching English in a country where English is not a primary language (rather, it is a foreign language).
-An example of TEFL would be teaching English in China.
+An example of TEFL would be a teacher from the U.S. teaching English in China.

 What does TESOL stand for?

 TESOL stands for Teaching English to Speakers of Other Languages.
 Does that sound more general?
 It is.
-TESOL includes teaching English as a foreign language (such as in the China example) as well as teaching English as a second language (TESL), meaning teaching English in a country where the primary language is English.
-An example of TESL would be teaching English to language learners in the U.S.
+TESOL includes teaching English as a foreign language (such as in the China example) as well as teaching English as a second language (TESL), meaning in a country where the primary language is English.
+An example of TESL would be a teacher at an English language institute in the U.S. who teaches students from around the world.

 The important thing to keep in mind is that although there is technically a distinction between these two terms, they are widely used interchangeably so either a TEFL or TESOL certificate will meet certification requirements for jobs teaching English.
 One exception to this is in reference to university-level studies.
 For example, if you decided to pursue a degree in teaching English, you’d earn a bachelor’s or master’s degree in TESOL, not TEFL.